UNINETTSigma2/documentation/software/userinstallsw/python.md

 #### Miniconda vs. Anaconda

-Both Miniconda and Anaconda are distributions of the conda repository managment system.
-But while Miniconda brings just the managment system (the conda command), Anaconda comes with a lot of built-in packages.
+Both Miniconda and Anaconda are distributions of the conda repository management system.
+But while Miniconda brings just the management system (the `conda` command), Anaconda comes with a lot of built-in packages.

 Both are installed on Stallo but we advise the use of Miniconda.
-By explicitly installing packages into your own enviroment the chance for unwanted effects and errors due to wrong or incomaptible versions is reduced.
+By explicitly installing packages into your own environment the chance for unwanted effects and errors due to wrong or incompatible versions is reduced.
 Also you can be sure that everything that happens with your setup is controlled by yourself.